Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Introduction

-Currently, most RefSR methods typically follow a ``warp-and-synthesis'' pipeline which can be further divided into two branches based on different detail transferring schemes including pixel-alignment and patch-matching RefSR.
+Currently, most RefSR methods typically follow a ``warp-and-synthesis'' pipeline, which can be further divided into two branches based on different detail transfer schemes, including pixel-alignment and patch-matching RefSR.
 For the pixel-alignment RefSR, the warping process is conducted based on a certain pixel-to-pixel mapping between two images, \eg, optical flow~\cite{zheng2018crossnet} and depth map~\cite{wang2017the, zhao2018cross}.
-Nevertheless, pixel-alignment RefSR would fail when dealing with large-parallax cases or image pairs under a large resolution gap, due to the lack of ability to capture long-distance correspondences.
+Nevertheless, pixel-alignment RefSR would fail when dealing with large-parallax cases or image pairs under a large resolution gap due to the lack of ability to capture long-distance correspondences.
 For the patch-matching RefSR~\cite{boominathan2014improving, 2017Learning, wang2017the, zhang2019image, yang2020learning}, image patches are extracted to locate correspondences and blended accordingly for HR detail transmission.
-However, it is limited by complex textures or textureless areas and inherently generates grid artifacts due to the averaging window blurs.
-To summarize, existing RefSR methods neglect the underneath scene structure of cross-scale views, and cannot capture correspondences and transfer high-fidelity details with large resolution gaps (\eg, 8$\times$) and large parallax.
+However, it is limited by complex textures or textureless areas and inherently generates grid artifacts due to averaging window blurs.
+To summarize, existing RefSR methods neglect the underlying scene structure of cross-scale views, and cannot capture correspondences and transfer high-fidelity details with large resolution gaps (\eg, 8$\times$) and large parallax.

-In this paper, we set our sights on the emerging scene representation and view synthesis framework, \ie, Multiplane Images (MPI), to solve the cross-scale RefSR problem in actual multiscale camera systems.
-Thanks to the MPI, the performance of image-based novel view synthesis~\cite{zhou2018stereo, tucker2020single, srinivasan2019pushing, duvall2019compositing, mildenhall2019local} has drastically improved in the last few years.
-MPI has many good properties, including the ability to capture concealed surfaces from the input views and the adaptability to discontinuous edges and transparent scenes.
+In this paper, we set sights on an emerging scene representation and view synthesis framework, \ie, multiplane images (MPIs), to solve the cross-scale RefSR problem in actual multiscale camera systems.
+Thanks to the MPIs, the performance of image-based novel view synthesis~\cite{zhou2018stereo, tucker2020single, srinivasan2019pushing, duvall2019compositing, mildenhall2019local} has drastically improved in the last few years.
+The MPI representation has many good properties, including the ability to capture concealed surfaces from the input views and the adaptability to discontinuous edges and transparent scenes.
 However, the MPI estimation requires image pairs to have the same resolution with slight viewpoint changes, which is not available in RefSR tasks, especially when the resolution gap of the input pair is up to 8$\times$.